 6.4.
-The Committee is subject to the Clarington Procedural By-law which governs the proceedings of Council and its Committees and Boards, Council Code of Conduct, this Terms of Reference, and any other applicable policies and/or procedures.
+A Committee of Council is subject to the Clarington Procedural By-law which governs the proceedings of Council and its Committees and Boards, Council Code of Conduct, this Terms of Reference, and any other applicable policies and/or procedures.